MrMollusk/Turret-Control/README.md

 # Prerequisites
 - **Platform:** Raspberry Pi (tested on Raspberry Pi 3/4).

-- -**Libraries:**
+- **Libraries:**
-        -RPi.GPIO for controlling the GPIO pins.
+        - RPi.GPIO for controlling the GPIO pins.
-        -pygame for joystick input.
+        - pygame for joystick input.

 Install the required libraries with the following command: